emarekica/seminarski-algebra/NEW-THINGS.md

 ## clear (CSS)

 The clear CSS property sets whether an element must be moved below (cleared) floating elements that precede it.
 The clear property applies to floating and non-floating elements.

+**This was the solution to messages stacking themselves one next to the other on the left rather than one under the other.**

 ___